 return "Structured Output + CoT"

-if task["type"] == "summarization":
+if task["type"] == "summary":

 return "Chain of Density"